Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Discussion

 Since the true model is unknown, one would want to employ an $\imbal$ sufficiently flexible to not suffer poor performance if the model deviates from their arbitrary choice.
 Thus, the Gaussian kernel is recommended in practice (ibid, Section 6).
 Our software contains options for a wide variety of choices for $\imbal$.

 Additionally, as mentioned in Section~\ref{subsec:algorithms_opt_tail_criterion}, there is no theory we know of that specifies how $\allocspacebase$ should be sampled from the full space $\allocspace$.
 We have employed BCRD here but there may be other choices for instance those that provide more vectors with exponentially smaller imbalance.
-Our algorithm would proceed identically, but early simulation suggests the optimal designs can change drastically and we leave this for future research.
+For example, \citet[Algorithm 1]{Krieger2019} is a greedy heuristic that begins with BCRD and in each iteration finds the switch of treatment-control subject pair that is optimal until no more minimization is possible.
+This algorithm finds assignments that are $O_p(p n^{-1 - 2/p})$.
+A nice property of this greedy heuristic is that it converges quickly requiring very few switches and thus their assignments are nearly as random as BCRD.
+Thus, including assignments from their algorithm are unlikely to affect the $RAND$ terms but greatly decrease the $BAL$ terms in our criterion $Q'$.
+Since the imbalance of vectors of BCRD is known, the greedy pair-switching algorithm can be used for stratified sampling for imbalance distributions upper bounded at small $a_*$.
+Our algorithm would proceed identically, but early simulation suggests the optimal designs can change drastically.
+This we believe is the most pressing open question for future research.